lixusheng1/HDL-CRF/README.md

 the parameter file in model/config.py,you can adjust the parameter . the model weights of ours in test file

+Firstly, you should create a directory data and download or train a word embedding ; then put the word embedding in data direcctory and  revise the path of word embedding file in config.py .

 1.Train your own model
   1) python build_data.py
   2) python train.py